-The ratings attached to climbing routes are designed to inform a person of the difficulty of the climb.
+Above all, remember, climbing route ratings are designed to inform a person of the difficulty of the climb.
 While the numbers seem objective, there is a great deal of subjectivity built into them.
-Both the person rating the climb and the person following the route are human and what may be difficult to one may be “a piece of cake” to another.
+Finally, both the person rating the climb and the person following the route are human and what may be difficult to one may be “a piece of cake” the other.

-The book and this web site use the Yosemite Decimal System (YDS), which was introduced in the U.S. by the Sierra Club in 1937.
+The Yosemite Decimal System (YDS) was introduced in the U.S. by the Sierra Club in 1937.
 This system rates climbing routes by the type of climbing (the class), and by the length of commitment needed to complete a climb (the grade).
 (For complete descriptions and a comparison chart of the various rating systems, see Mountaineering: The Freedom of the Hills, 8th edition, published by Mountaineers Books.)
 Thus, a YDS-rated climb will have a grade and class designation.
-There are six classes, 1–5 and six grades, I–VI, for technical climbs.
+There are six classes, 1–6 and six grades, I–VI.

 Routes are graded based on the interplay of the route’s length, average difficulty, exposure, quality of the rock, and any other factors that might affect the difficulty of a technical climb.
 Grade I climbs take one to two hours, Grade II climbs up to four hours, Grade III climbs may take the entire day, Grade IV climbs take at least a day with difficult technical climbing, and Grades V and VI climbs encompass big-wall climbing of increasing difficulty.
 While only a few of the routes in the book are graded, many of the Class 3 routes are at least Grade III due to the remoteness of many peaks.

 All of the routes have been classified into one of six classes.
 Keep in mind that the rating is for the most difficult move on the route (the crux).
 Thus, a Class 3 climb might have only one short pitch of Class 3 climbing and is otherwise a walk-up.
 On the other hand, a Class 3 route might involve continuous climbing along the way.
-Finally, if there is a “+” sign after a Class 1 or 2 or 3 rating it means the rating is verging on the next harder Class.
-In the case of Class 1+ climbs it means the trail is in poor condition and hard to follow.
-In the case of Class 2+ it means if you can easily get off route and on to Class 3 terrain.
-In the case of Class 3+ it means the climbing difficulty is verging on Class 4.
+Finally, if there is a “+” sign after a Class 1, 2, or 3 rating, it means the rating is verging on the next harder class.
+So, in the case of Class 1+ climbs, it means the trail is in poor condition and hard to follow; Class 2+ means you can easily get off route and on to Class 3 terrain; and, Class 3+ means the climbing difficulty is verging on Class 4.

 Class 5 climbing is further broken down into degrees of difficulty under the Yosemite Decimal System.
 The fourth edition of Mountaineering: The Freedom of the Hills attempted, somewhat tongue-in-cheek, to put objective criteria to what has often been a very subjective set of numbers.
 Although not all climbers will agree with this breakdown, it does provide some objectivity to what has tended to be an extremely subjective set of numbers.